SounaVR/music-cli/README.md

 Please note that a working internet connection is required to fetch music from YouTube.

 ### Fun
+Took me 4 FUCKING SECONDS TO GET A VIDEO WITH AUDIO ????
+HELLO ???
+EXCUSE ME ??
+Goodbye YouTube fr fr

-Took me 4 sec to start a song with `play` and around 10 with `play-voice`
+Between 3-4 sec to start a song with `play-music`.

+Around 10 with `play-music-voice`

 ## License
 - GPL-3